attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/WAP/PHP/app1/README.txt

 Requirements:
 Apache web server
 PHP 5.2+
-Apache and php configured , on most Linux systems if installed using packages this will be done automatically
+Apache and php configured , on most GNU/Linux systems if installed using packages this will be done automatically

 Installation:
 Copy the sample application  folder to apache web root folder, for example /var/www/html